afterpay/sdk-android/README.md

 ##### More Info Options
 Setting `moreInfoOptions` is optional and of type `AfterpayMoreInfoOptions`.
 This class has two constructors.
-The first takes a single parameter:
+The first constructor takes two parameters:
 - `modalId`: a `string` that is the filename of a modal hosted on Afterpay static.
+- `modalLinkStyle`: an optional value of type `ModalLinkStyle`.
+See [Modal Link Style Options](#modal-link-style-options) for more details.

-The second takes two parameters:
+The second constructor takes three parameters:
 - `modalTheme`: an enum of type `AfterpayModalTheme` with the following options: `MINT` (default) and `WHITE`.
 - `isCbtEnabled`: a `boolean` to indicate if the modal should show the Cross Border Trade details in the modal
+- `modalLinkStyle`: an optional value of type `ModalLinkStyle`.
+See [Modal Link Style Options](#modal-link-style-options) for more details.

 **Note**
 Not all combinations of Locales and CBT are available.